Kim Kardashian Denies Reports She Was Attacked On The Street

 The mother of two downplayed the incident on Twitter after getting a concerned phone call from pal Jonathan Cheban.

 "So @JonathanCheban just called me & asked if I was ok & read online I was attacked outside of Mr. Chow," she wrote.
 "Totally not true!
-Such weird rumors."
+Such weird rumours."

 Despite claims that she was fearful of the man, the Kimoji creator expressed concern for his wellbeing.